-For example, let’s consider the squat.
-A powerlifter is doing everything they can to improve their squatting leverage: standing with a wider stance, sitting further back, and holding the barbell lower on their backs.
-This creates a squat with a shortened range of motion, and it makes that bottom of the lift very hard.
-The bottom being hard isn’t a problem for building muscle, but to win at their sport, they need to lift the most weight by any means necessary.
+For example, let’s consider adding resistance bands to a barbell squat.
+Powerlifters do everything they can to improve their squatting leverage: standing with a wider stance, sitting further back, and holding the barbell lower on their backs.
+This creates a squat with a shortened range of motion, and it makes the bottom of the lift very hard.
+The bottom being hard isn’t a problem for building muscle, but to win at their sport, they need to lift the most weight possible.

 Now, how can a geared powerlifter train their lockout strength?
-One option is to always wear squats suits, bench shirts, and knee wraps.
-But that style of training is extremely heavy and hard to recover from.
-And besides, those pieces of equipment are kind of a pain in the ass.
-Fortunately, this weird strength curve can be mimicked by attaching bands (or chains) to a barbell.
-If the bands make the lift heaviest at the top, then the powerlifter can focus on training their lockout strength.
-It’s a sort of partial.
-(And sometimes they do partials, too, but partials are heavier and harder to recover from.)
+One option is to train in squat suits, bench shirts, and knee wraps.
+But those clothes are a pain to put on, and the training is rough to recover from.
+Fortunately, their weird strength curve can be mimicked by attaching bands (or chains) to a barbell.
+If the bands make the lift heaviest at the top, the powerlifter can focus on training their lockout strength.

 Nowadays, raw powerlifting is more popular than geared powerlifting.
 It’s rare to see a powerlifter who wears knee wraps and a triple-ply squat suit.
-Thing is, unless someone plans on wearing gear, that style of accommodating resistance does more harm than good.
-It makes the resistance curves worse for building muscle, and it isn’t great for developing the strength that powerlifters need at the bottom of the range of motion.
+Unless someone plans on wearing gear, that style of accommodating resistance isn’t needed.

-This means that if we remove the free weights entirely and squat with only resistance bands, we’re making the resistance curve radically worse for stimulating muscle growth.
-Not that the lift becomes useless or anything, it’s just that doing a regular squat with free weights would be much better.
-This is why research looking into accommodating resistance is really interesting for people who do the big barbell lifts but doesn’t apply to people who are choosing between free weights and resistance bands.
+What if we remove the free weights entirely and squat with ONLY resistance bands?
+In that case, we’re making the resistance curve radically worse for stimulating muscle growth.
+Not that the lift becomes useless; it’s just that doing a regular squat with free weights would be much better.

-The next thing to consider, though, is that if we’re training to gain muscle size and general strength, we won’t necessarily be lifting like powerlifters.
+Moreover, if we’re training to gain muscle size and general strength, shouldn’t be lifting like powerlifters.
 Instead of doing our squats with a wide stance and a shortened range of motion, probably better to do a deeper squat with the weight held in front of us.
-It reduces the amount of weight we can lift, yes, but it works our muscles through a longer range of motion and it does a better job of bulking up our upper backs.
+It reduces the amount of weight we can lift, yes, but it works our muscles through a longer range of motion, and it does a better job of bulking up our upper backs.

-Thing is, the sticking point of a squat is always when the thighs are horizontal, but the front squat goes much deeper than that.
+The sticking point of a squat is always when the thighs are horizontal.
+The front squat goes much deeper than that.
 This changes the strength curve.
-If we explode out of the hole, we can gather a bit of momentum to help us drive through the sticking point.
-Plus, the tension on our upper backs is coming from holding the weight in front of us, which is constant throughout the entire range of motion.
-The lockout is still the easiest part, and so accommodating resistance might still help, but the strength curve is already a bit flatter.
+If we explode out of the hole, we can gather some momentum to help us drive through the sticking point.
+Plus, the tension on our upper backs comes from holding the weight in front of us, which is constant throughout the entire range of motion.
+The lockout is still the easiest part, so accommodating resistance might still help, but the strength curve is already a bit flatter.

 This same general trend is true of the other big compound hypertrophy lifts.
 Powerlifters bench press with big arches, reducing the stretch on our chests at the bottom of the lift.
-That’s bad for building muscle, so when we’re lifting for hypertrophy, we use a smaller arch and focus on getting a bigger stretch.
-This gives us a bench press with a flatter strength curve, and thus diminishes the value of accommodating resistance.
+That’s bad for building muscle, so when lifting for hypertrophy, we use a smaller arch and focus on getting a bigger stretch.
+This gives us a bench press with a flatter strength curve and thus diminishes the value of accommodating resistance.
 Not that it’s necessarily useless, mind you, just not all that important.
-(And again, it’s still unclear whether it helps in the best of cases.)

 The Big Compound Lifts